theduc4a/VCLvACC-PLUGIN-SETTING-PACK/README.md

 # VCLvACC-PLUGIN-SETTING-PACK

-THIS FILE BELONGS TO CHRISNGUYEN AND VCLvACC (VATSIM) Division Check out #wiki for preview and tutorial
+THIS FILE BELONG TO CHRISNGUYEN AND VCLvACC (VATSIM) Division Check out #wiki for preview and tutorial

 New updated will be uploaded soon